Back

 Information Sessions

 Nine or ten times throughout the year, Counseling and Art Therapy faculty members host information sessions to discuss the program and address any questions you may have.
-These are being held virtually on various weeknight evenings on a monthly basis.
-We discuss credentials, curriculum, the admission process and more.
-Scroll through our calendar for the next art therapy school session and contact the Graduate Admission office to register.
+These are held virtually on a monthly basis at varying times to accommodate different schedules.
+We discuss credentialing, curriculum, the admission process and more.
+Register for an upcoming information session and contact the Graduate Admission office if you have any questions.

 LIKE OUR FACEBOOK PAGE